 The RH400 has the working ability to scoop up around nine thousand nine hundred tons of material ever hour which is a world record for a vehicle of this type.

-The Terex RH400 doesn't come cheap either, it has a price tag of eleven million
+The Terex RH400 doesn't come cheap either, it has a price tag of eleven million dollars but it can soon pay for itself in a mine by its superior productivity.

 The RH400 has two Cummins Diesel engines which deliver a total output of 4400HP.
 The tracks each have their own gearbox which are controlled by seven Bosch Rexroth hydraulic pumps per side.